Can you forfeit a lease, take back property, and seize tenants goods?

 One of the pre conditions under the Tribunal Courts and Enforcement Act 2007 for the use of CRAR is that there must be a lease evidenced in writing before CRAR can be exercised.
 Once we have forfeited the lease the lease is determined and the right to use CRAR is lost.

 In any case we would normally have used force against the property in order to gain entry for the forfeiture which is not entry by normal means which is required for CRAR.

 Most forfeiture of lease actions are for non-payment of rent.
 If the landlord has not done anything to waive the breach, then usually the landlord can forfeit the lease without any notice.

 It is essential that the landlord must make sure therefore that nothing is said or done to waive their right to forfeit the lease.

 A waiver may be construed if the landlord, his bailiffs or agents does anything that acknowledges that the lease is continuing, such as:

 Therefore if CRAR has been attempted it would be likely construed that the landlord had waived their right to forfeit the lease.

 If this has occurred then the landlord should wait until the next period of rent is due then forfeit for that month / quarters rent.

-Enforcement Bailiffs Ltd has over twenty five years experience in lease forfeiture and the seizure, removal and sale of goods using CRAR.
+Quality Bailiffs has over twenty five years of experience in lease forfeiture and the seizure, removal and sale of goods using CRAR.

 read more industry news